AWS EC2 Best Practices

 - EC2 supports Instance store and EBS volumes, so its best to understand the implications of the root device type for data persistence, backup, and recovery

 - Use separate Amazon EBS volumes for the operating system (root device) versus your data.

-- Ensure that the data volume (with your data) persists after instance termination
+- Ensure that the data volume (with the data) persists after instance termination.

-- Use the instance store available for your instance to only store temporary data.
-(Remember that the data stored in instance store is deleted when you stop or terminate your instance)
+- Use the instance store available for the instance to only store temporary data.
+Remember that the data stored in the instance store is deleted when an instance is stopped or terminated.

 - If you use instance store for database storage, ensure that you have a cluster with a replication factor that ensures fault tolerance.